 The Bernhard Harms Lectures, which are given by the prize-winners at the award ceremony are now regularly published in the Institute’s international journal "Review of World Economics / Weltwirtschaftliches Archiv".

-Kiel Institute’s Bernhard Harms Prize 2018 goes to Prof. Carmen Reinhart
+Kiel Institute’s Bernhard Harms Prize 2018 to Prof. Carmen Reinhart awarded

-US economist Prof. Carmen Reinhart, Ph.D., is the recipient of the Bernhard Harms Prize 2018 from the Kiel Institute for the World Economy.
+US economist Prof. Carmen Reinhart, Ph.D., received the Bernhard Harms Prize 2018 from the Kiel Institute for the World Economy.
 She is Professor of the International Financial System at Harvard University and gained international recognition for her empirical studies on the causes and consequences of financial crises.
 She is one of the most cited economists worldwide.

-For decades, Carmen Reinhart has shaped the research agenda as well as public debate on the topics of sovereign debt, international capital and commodity markets, and debt crises.
+According to the jury, Carmen Reinhart has shaped the research agenda as well as public debate on the topics of sovereign debt, international capital and commodity markets, and debt crises for decades.
 She has contributed significantly to the empirical shift in economics.
 As early as the 1980s, when macroeconomic research was still almost exclusively theoretical and math-oriented, Reinhart focused on evidence-based research relevant to economic policy.